Changissnz/nu_merchant_principal/README.md

-accurate in the short time after its birth, eventually fades away in the sense that recollection must work harder to reconstruct towards its fullness; the memory is no longer wholly withdrawn from a base into active cognition, without the active cognition having to process additional steps for that lone memory faded to be brought back to life in a distorted form.
+accurate in the short time after its birth, eventually fades away in the sense that recollection must work harder to reconstruct towards its fullness; the memory is no longer wholly withdrawn from a base into active cognition, and the active cognition has to process additional steps for that lone memory faded to be brought back to life in a distorted form.